IgnatioFerreira/SortingVisualizerExercise/README.md

 An exercise in which I build a visualizer for the different sorting algorithms

-I am following along with Clément Mihailescu to build this app https://github.com/clementmihailescu/Sorting-Visualizer-Tutorial
+I followed along with Clément Mihailescu to build this app https://github.com/clementmihailescu/Sorting-Visualizer-Tutorial

 Check it out